2. Where is humankind today?

 © givaga | Shutterstock, Inc. [US] 2018

-The great promise of unlimited progress - the prospect of subjugation of nature and material abundance [..] - that is what has sustained the hope and confidence of generations since the beginning of the industrial era.
+The great promise of unlimited progress - the prospect of subjugation of nature and material abundance [..] and of unlimited personal freedom - that is what has sustained the hope and confidence of generations since the beginning of the industrial era.

 Today, the principle of responsibility must first and foremost be used to slow down, protect, preserve and thus prevent developments that could lead to the demise of humanity.